tcouch/rsd-talks/carpentry-compressed/lecture.md

 Program or Be Programmed
 ------------------------

-* Repetition Leads to Boredom
+* Repetition leads to Boredom
-* Boredom Leads To Horrifying Mistakes
+* Boredom leads to Horrifying Mistakes
-* Horrifying Mistakes to God-I-Wish-I-Was-Still-Bored
+* Horrifying Mistakes lead to God-I-Wish-I-Was-Still-Bored

 Automation for reproducibility
 ------------------------------